devforever7/disney-next-react-app/README.md

 ## 🔍 Technical Details

 - Server-side rendering for `/character/[id]` and profile pages, and some for home
-- Static pregeneration and cachingfor featured characters
+- Static pregeneration and caching for featured characters
 - Debounced client-side search with React Query for caching
 - HTTP-only cookies for secure profile storage
 - Next.js Image component for optimal image loading